By TMoM Team Member Suzy Fielders

 Once you become pregnant you’ll find that everyone loves to tell you their parenting stories and often times their parenting advice.
 Even after the baby is born that continues to stay a constant in parenting chats and get-togethers.

-My daughter turned 13 last month and as I reflected back on those many stories and pieces of advice I was told, I realized there was so much I was not told.
+As my eldest daughter turns 17 this year, my middle child turns 1 this year, and I’m expecting our third (and final!) daughter in June, I reflected back on those many stories and pieces of advice I was told.
+I realized there was so much I was not told.
 While parenting is always the toughest ‘job’, in hindsight it would have been nice to know a few of those nuggets of guidance beforehand.

 I’m hoping as other parents read this, no matter what parenting stage they are in, they nod along, this blog inspires or helps them, and more importantly, they chime in with their own wisdom they wished they heard before parenthood and want to pass along.